-Maslow's Hierarchy of Needs Developed by Abraham Maslow (1908-1970) as a tool to use in determining readiness to fully participate in life based upon humanistic psychology.
-Maslow refers to the first four needs as deficit needs, needs that need to be filled
+Maslow's Hierarchy of Needs Developed by Abraham Maslow (1908- 1970) as a tool to use in determining readiness to fully participate in life based upon humanistic psychology.

 Maslow refers to the first four needs as deficit needs, needs that need to be filled to reach homeostasis.
-To reach the final stage, the previous needs must be met as self actualization or being needs relate to the continuous desire to fulfill potential.
-One has moved beyond deficits and stasis to completeness: the ability to be the fullest you - self actualized.
-Common features of self actualization include reality centered, problem centered, ability to enjoy solitude, deep personal relationships, autonomy, resistance to social pressures, unhostile sense of humor, acceptance of self, spontaneity, simplicity, humility and respect.
+To reach the final stage, the previous needs must be met as self-actualization or being needs relate to the continuous desire to fulfill potential.
+One has moved beyond deficits and stasis to completeness: the ability to be the fullest you: self-actualized.

+features Common of selfactualization include reality centered, problem centered, ability to enjoy solitude, deep personal relationships, autonomy, resistance to social pressures and unhostile sense of humor and acceptance of self, spontaneity, simplicity, humility and respect.
 As well, Maslow identified qualities he referred to as "human kinship" or gemeinschaftsgefuhl which is a social interest, compassion and humanity towards others.
-Maslow's postulation on the percentage of the world's population as being truly self actualized?
+Maslow's postulation on the percentage of the world's population as being truly self- actualized?
 About 2%.